 A full object audit took place 2018/19 at Plas Newydd, Ruthin Gaol and Rhyl Museum.
-The Denbigh Museum and Hospital County Collections has been on long-term loan with the Denbigh Volunteer Museum and is in the process of returning to the Museum Store.
-Work continues at the Museum Store to condition check, re-label, photograph and physically move each object, as part of a larger project to improve object care and storage capacity.
+Objects relating to Denbigh Museum and Hospital, which had been on long-term loan to the Denbigh Volunteer Museum, were returned in 2021.
+Work continues at the Museum Store to condition check, re-label, photograph and physically move each object to improve object care and storage capacity.
 A Collections Management Database holds all object information and the Curator post fully satisfies the requirements of Museum Accreditation.